IMINT Image Intelligence AB: History

 In December the 2015, after a public funding round that was more than seven times oversubscribed the company was listed on the micro cap list Aktietorget.
 During the first three hours of trading the share increased its value by 250%.

+In 2023 Nils Hulth was appointed CEO of the company and the 29th of december 2023 Imint went through a name change and since the name of the company is the same as the product Vidhance.

 Products

-At present, Imint has three main product categories on the market which each contains features for different stages of the video life-cycle.
+At present, Vidhance has three main product categories on the market which each contains features for different stages of the video life-cycle.
 Besides the main features there are also Add-ons available for each product: